When a lab distributor is interested enough in your business to offer you a written agreement, it is logical to assume:

 This practice began shortly after distributors stopped printing price books.
 It went on for many years until the word got around that it was going on.
 After people started keeping an eye out for recategorization, distributors gave it a rest.
 Now, with portfolios of well over a million items, spotting a reclassification is nearly impossible unless it’s on an item purchased frequently.

 There ARE cases for which reclassifying a product may be perfectly legitimate.
 If a vendor reduces the discount to the distributor, then reclassification is warranted.
 This is an extremely rare event.

 No contract I have ever seen contains language to counter this tactic.

 A pricing agreement that you have signed onto such as the Bio/Biocom agreement means you have access to favorable prices and terms.
 You are under no legal obligation to utilize the agreement.
 An agreement is just that: If you choose to buy from this distributor, THEN you will get these prices and terms.

 Most labs view these agreements as contracts.
-The distributor counts on this.
+The distributor counts on it.
 Most labs interpret their use of these agreements as supporting their organization.
-In reality this is the easy road.
-When you have one of these, you let someone else negotiate for you and you can just buy and pay the bill.
+When you have one of these agreements, you let someone else negotiate for you, and you can just buy and pay the bill.